-Draft Amendments Living Marine Resources Management Act 1995
+Digital Processes Amendments to the Living Marine Resources Management Act 1995

 Further detail on the proposed changes and their effects can be found in the

 (Digital Processes Bill), and in the fact sheet below:

 The proposed Living Marine Miscellaneous Amendments (Digital Processes) Bill 2020 will amend the

 Living Marine Resources Management Act 1995 (the LMRMA) to enable digital fisheries licensing and reporting.

 The amendments are an important step in achieving digital transition under the Fisheries Digital Transition Project (FDTP).

 Digital transition includes digital fisheries licensing and electronic catch and effort reporting.
 The amendments will enable digital transition without substantially changing the regulatory regime in the LMRMA and its subordinate legislation, which will be the subject of a broader review of the Act announced in the 2020-2021 budget.

 The draft Living Marine Miscellaneous Amendments (Digital Processes) Bill 2020:

 - Restructures general provisions relating to licences to enable automated licensing by a two-stage process: Stage 1 where eligibility to hold a fishing licence (including the ‘fit and proper person’ test) is determined by human-based decision making; and Stage 2 where decisions on applications for licences, variations, and transfers are able to be made by a computer program.